Skip to main content

 Horizon Europe

-In 2019, the PERIN -Portugal in Europe Research and Innovation Network was created with the aim of pursuing a national strategy that should double, in 2021-2027, the Portuguese participation in European Union (EU) Programs compared to 2014-2020, attracting about two billion euros of EU funding, as well as tripling the number of mobility of higher education students.
+In 2019, the PERIN -Portugal in Europe Research and Innovation Network was created with the aim of pursuing a national strategy that should double Portugal's participation in European Union (EU) Programs in 2021-2027 compared to 2014-2020, attracting around two billion euros in EU funding, as well as tripling the number of higher education student mobility.

-PERIN evolves from the GPPQ - Gabinete de Promoção do Programa-Quadro de I&D " and extends its action to Research & Innovation, Erasmus+, Space and Digital funding programs.
+PERIN evolved from the GPPQ - Office for the Promotion of the R&D Framework Program - and extended its activities to Research & Innovation, Erasmus+, Space and Digital funding programs.

-FCT will ensure the national representation and coordination of the promotion of research and innovation activities in Pillar I and in the Horizon Europe (2021-2027) Horizon Europe (Widening), through its Delegates and National Contact Points (NCPs).
+FCT will ensure national representation and coordination of the promotion of research and innovation activities in Pillar I and Horizontal Activity(Widening) of Horizon Europe (2021-2027), through its Delegates and National Contact Points (NCPs).

 European Research Council (ERC)

-Researcher-oriented program that supports excellent research through a pan-European competition in all research fields.
+A researcher-oriented program that supports excellent research through a pan-European competition in all fields of research.

-• Starting Grant (StG) for researchers with experience between 2 and 7 years after completion of their doctoral degree.
+• Starting Grant (StG) for researchers with experience between 2 and 7 years after completing their doctorate.

-• Consolidator Grant (CoG) for researchers with experience between 7 and 12 years after completion of their doctoral degree.
+• Consolidator Grant (CoG) for researchers with experience between 7 and 12 years after completing their doctorate.

 • Advanced Grant (AdG) for established research leaders.